Nachon Nsingi

-Nachon Nsingi Nguidi (born 24 April 2001) is a Belgian professional footballer who plays as a forward for OH Leuven in the Belgian First Division A.
+Nachon Nsingi Nguidi (born 24 April 2001) is a Belgian professional footballer who plays as a forward or a winger for OH Leuven.
+He immortalized himself with OH Leuven fans when in the dying seconds of the final game of the regular season 2023-2024, he scored the goal that kept the club in the first division following a mediocre regular season.

 Career

 On 19 May 2018, Nsingi moved to OH Leuven from the youth academy of Crossing Schaerbeek.
 He made his debut for OH Leuven on 23 July 2022 in the opening match of the team's 2022–23 season away to Kortrijk, after having been awarded his first professional contract just a few days prior.

 Personal life

 Born in Belgium, Nsingi is of DR Congolese descent.